-Pouring Concrete Footings and Foundation
+Pour Concrete Footings and Foundation

 - Inspectors arrive to check the dimensions of footing trenches.

-- The Contractor pours concrete for footings.
+- The contractor pours concrete for footings.

 - The foundation is waterproofed all the way up to the finished grade level.
 Holes are created in the foundation wall to allow for the routing of water supply and drain lines.

-Slab Variation: Running Plumbing and Electrical Lines
+Install Plumbing and Electrical

-- Electricians: If electrical lines will run through the concrete slab via metal conduits, now is the time for these conduits to be run.
+- If electrical lines will run through the concrete slab via metal conduits, now is the time for these conduits to be run.

-Pouring the Concrete Slabs
+Pour the Concrete Slab